gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

 There are a myriad of reasons one might want to avoid explicitly using an identifier.
 It can be easier (as is the case with `assumption`), but it can also be more maintainable.
 Identifiers within a proof are fragile, especially if introduced implicitly.

 Before moving on, let's note a technical detail in the above definition.
 The `tac` argument is given the nonterminal `tactic3`.
 Tactic expressions have 6 precedence levels, with 0 representing maximal precedence, and 5 representing minimal precedence.
-Precedence is necessary to disambiguate tactic expressions like these:

-{% highlight Coq %}
-a using b; c
-{% endhighlight %}

-Is this interpreted as `a using (b; c)`, or `(a using b); c)`?
+Precedence is necessary to disambiguate tactic expressions such as `a by b; c`.
+Should this be interpreted as `a by (b; c)`, or `(a by b); c`?
 This depends on the precedence of the argument `b` to `a`.
-At tactic level 3, which we will use all throughout this post for consistency, it is parsed as `(a using b); c`.
+At tactic level 3, which we will use all throughout this post for consistency, it is parsed as `(a by b); c`.

 # 2. `define`